 In the Spring of 2019, Barrière graduated with a Master's degree from the Norwegian Academy of Music with the creation of her own one-day festival, Nordlyd, which she created in collaboration with Janne Valkeajoki.

-After the great success of its first edition, Nordlyd will be renewed in the May 22nd 2020, this time in Helsinki at the Taidetehdas KORJAAMO.
+After the great success of its first edition, Nordlyd will be renewed in May 2022, this time in Helsinki.

 As of the Fall 2019, Barrière studies in the Master's program of the orchestral conducting department of the Sibelius Academy (Helsinki) as a student of Sakari Oramo.